dstroud/subsequence/README.md

 - Disting EX Poly Wavetable Synth
 - i2c2midi (requires [Teletype I2M BETA 2 firmware](https://github.com/attowatt/i2c2midi/tree/main/firmware/teletype_firmware))

+If you don't have any i2c modules, any of the above variants will still output CV and triggers equally well.

 Two versions of the Launcher are included depending on whether you have an i2c2midi (I2M) module or not:

 - **subsequence_launcher_i2m.txt**    Use this if you have installed the I2M Beta 2 firmware